Kenneth E. Boulding: Economic Analysis, 1941

 Boulding's first major work in economics was his introductory textbook, entitled Economic Analysis.
 It was written when he was an instructor at Colgate University in the late-1930s and first appeared in 1941 from Harper & Brothers in single-volume and two-volume editions.
 The book was augmented and republished in four editions, the last in 1966.
 In a 1942 book review, Max Millikan pointed out that the book was published at the right time and the right place.
 According to Millikan:

-For some years there has been a yawning gap in the literature of economic theory between the very elementary text designed for beginning students and the clutter of specialized monographs and periodical articles accessible only to the fully trained economist.
-The teacher attempting to lead his charges over this difficult and dangerous terrain has had to choose between two unsatisfactory alternatives.
-He could devote all his time to formal lecturing about a subject that requires informal discussion and problems for its proper comprehension; or he could assign and discuss a hodgepodge of advanced books and articles in the hope, usually vain, that some fraction of the class would struggle through to a comprehension of some fraction of the material.

 Millikan concluded that Boulding's work had filled the gap "neatly and effectively... material is organized by tools of analysis and the problems in the solution of which those tools are useful rather than in the conventional manner".
 In the preface Boulding had explained that the book was "intended as a text from which the student can learn and the teacher can teach the methods and results of economic analysis.
 It also seeks to be a contribution to the development and systematization of the body of economic analysis itself."

 Looking back in 1989, Boulding explained, that "the first edition fundamentally followed Irving Fisher and Keynes's Treatise on Money.
 Even though I had read Keynes's General Theory by that time, I think I had not really understood it.
 I am not quite sure that I do now.
 The second edition, however, in 1948, was a thoroughly Keynesian general theory."
 The first edition was published at the outbreak of World War II and did not sell well, but the second revised edition did and became "one of the core textbooks used in college in the United States (and eventually around the world)."